Hoppers of North Carolina:

 Identification

-Description: A boldly patterned species with dorsal markings that are usually light brown; the base color to the wings and body is a pale brown.
+Description: A boldly patterned but highly variable species with dorsal markings that range from light brown to bold and blackish; the base color to the wings and body is either pale brown or whitish.
 The bold markings are primarily on the wings, with the thorax and head largely unpatterned except for some smudgy marks; there is a brown cruciate transverse band across the wings, bordered with black and white.
 The face has two distinct transverse black bands, and the legs are also banded; the vertex is bluntly rounded.
-The pronotum has a dark spot behind each eye on the anterior margin, and there are dark marks in the anterior corners of the otherwise pale scutellum.
+The pronotum [typically] has a dark spot behind each eye on the anterior margin, and there are dark marks in the anterior corners of the otherwise pale scutellum.
 The male subgenital plates are broader than they are long, with rounded apexes.
 The female pregenital sternite has the posterior margin concavely excavated.
 Adults are 4.0-4.5 mm long.
-(Oman 1934), (DeLong & Hershberger 1946)
+(Oman 1934, DeLong & Hershberger 1946)

 Distribution in North Carolina